roman-milk/roman-milk.github.io/trip-to-cancun.md

+===

- ****** Trip to Cancun ****** byJust_Plain_Bob© Josh and Donny looked at each other, smiled and then high-fived.
+Josh and Donny looked at each other, smiled and then high-fived.
 Jenny had Donny lay down and then she straddled him reverse cow girl, lowered herself onto him and then leaned back and Josh moved up and slid his cock into her alongside Donny's.
 Jenny grunted as Josh pushed himself in and then she moaned:

  "Okay, fuck me, both of you fuck me."